TiagoVentura/waiver_exam/README.md

 Read your assignment carefully.

-All your assignment is contained in the notebook

 ### Step 3

-Submit your assignment via GitHub, via stage, commit, and push.
-Save the assignment with a different name
+Submit your assignment via GitHub, via stage, commit, and push. **Save the assignment with a different file name**